 Original release date:

-User must have a modern browser and Internet connection.
-Online education platform is compatible with any standards compliant modern web browser:
+Users must have a modern browser and Internet connection.
+The online education platform is compatible with any standards-compliant modern web browser:

 - Desktop (Chrome, Firefox, Safari (8 or higher), Edge, Internet Explorer (11 or higher))